-Some topics are better discussed in person than via text.
-For this purpose, Stackfield provides you with the telephony function including audio, video, and screen transmission.
+Some topics are better discussed in person than in writing.
+For this purpose, Stackfield provides a telephony function including audio, video, and screen sharing.

-Note: The telephony features may be unavailable or limited due to your booked plan, organization settings, role on organization level and / or technical requirements.
+Note: The telephony feature may be unavailable or limited due to your booked plan, organization settings, role on an organizational level, and / or technical requirements.

 Prerequisites and Basics

-Note: You can use the telephony in the browser and in the desktop app, as well as to a limited extent in the mobile app.
+Note: The telephony feature can be used in the browser and the desktop app, as well as to a limited extent in the mobile app.

-- Audio calls (phone receiver icon): You will only be able to hear other users, not see them.
+- Audio calls (telephone receiver icon): You will be able to hear other users only, not see them.

-- Video calls (camera icon): You can hear and see other users.
+- Video calls (camera icon): You will be able to hear and see other users.

-How to switch between the different connection types during a call is explained here.
+Click here to learn how to switch between the different connection types during a call.

 Who can use the telephony and where?

-Telephony between two communication partners is performed via the private chats in the Direct Messages and is available for all plans.
-Only users with the role Admin / Member / Guest from your organization can use the Direct Messages and thus 1:1 telephony.
+Calls between two communication partners are made via Private Chats in the Direct Messages and are available for all plans.
+The Direct Messages and thus the 1:1 telephony can only be used by users with the role Admin / Member / Guest from your organization.

 => 1:1 telephony guide